Koiifishhz/Koiifishhz/README.md

 Blue period ,

-Looking for friends btw!!
-I kinda suck at talking to people but i swear im cool! [smile] - persona fans PLEASE interact im desprate
+‼️‼️Looking for friends btw!!
+I kinda suck at talking to people but i swear im cool! jus come up and talk me :))  [smile] - persona fans PLEASE interact im desprate

 please do not copy my skins or take that much inspo!